top of page

 What Age Should Overbite Be Evaluated?

-The American Association of Orthodontists recommends children have an orthodontic evaluation by age 7.
+The American Association of Orthodontists recommends children have their first orthodontic evaluation by age 7.

 Why age 7 matters:

-• Early intervention may reduce future treatment complexity
+• Early intervention may reduce the complexity of future orthodontic treatment

-Not every child needs treatment at age 7, but early screening is valuable.
+Not every child needs treatment at age 7, but early screening is valuable — and at Sola Kids Dental, your first orthodontic consultation is free.

 How Dentists Diagnose an Overbite